Emma-Jonna/Flash-Cards/README.md

 Tested by the following people:

-1. Jane Doe
+1. Anna Brumark
-2. John Doe
+2. Magnus Vargvinter